MiniAiLive/FaceRecognition-LivenessDetection-Windows/README.md

 4. Push your changes to your forked repository.
 5. Submit a pull request to the original repository.
 ```

 ## About MiniAiLive
-MiniAiLive is a leading AI solutions company specializing in computer vision and machine learning technologies.
+[MiniAiLive](https://www.miniai.live/) is a leading AI solutions company specializing in computer vision and machine learning technologies.
 We provide cutting-edge solutions for various industries, leveraging the power of AI to drive innovation and efficiency.

-## Contact
+## Contact US
-For any inquiries or questions, please contact us at info@miniai.live.
+For any inquiries or questions, please [Contact US](https://www.miniai.live/contact/)

 <p align="center">
 <a target="_blank" href="https://t.me/Contact_MiniAiLive"><img src="https://img.shields.io/badge/telegram-@MiniAiLive-blue.svg?logo=telegram" alt="www.miniai.live"></a>&emsp;